Psychiatry, Pain Rehabilitation Program (Minnesota)

 - Gain experience in working with an interdisciplinary pain rehabilitation team

-- Develop an understanding of the literature of pain and pain rehabilitation that influences clinical practice, including the rationale for tapering opioid medications and the effective use of behavioral strategies to enhance function despite chronic symptoms
+- Develop an understanding of the pain and pain rehabilitation literature that influences clinical practice.
+You learn the rationale for tapering opioid medications and the effective use of behavioral strategies.
+These strategies help enhance function despite chronic symptoms

-- Verbalize how the functional restoration and self-management approach to pain rehabilitation will influence ongoing case conceptualization and medical practice, regardless of your chosen area of medical specialty
+- Verbalize how the functional restoration and self-management approach influences ongoing case conceptualization.
+You also discuss how these principles affect medical practice, regardless of your chosen specialty

 Activity outline

 You begin your rotation with observation of a group-based pain rehabilitation curriculum delivered to patients with chronic pain symptoms.
-You participate in morning interdisciplinary rounds with the clinical team designed to track patients' progress with medication tapering, self-identified functional goals and implementation of program concepts.
+You participate in morning interdisciplinary rounds with the clinical team.
+The rounds are designed to track progress with medication tapering, functional goals, and program concepts.

 As you progress through the rotation, you are expected to verbalize pertinent patient observations in interdisciplinary rounds.
-Case conceptualization is discussed and you select specific patients to follow through the patient's course of treatment in order to be able to verbalize a comprehensive conceptualization of medical, psychiatric or psychological, and psychosocial factors that impact the patient's experience of chronic pain and symptoms.
+Case conceptualization is discussed throughout training, and you follow selected patients through treatment.
+This experience helps you understand the medical, psychiatric, psychological, and psychosocial factors affecting chronic pain.
+You learn how these factors influence patient symptoms and experiences.

-Toward the end of the rotation, you gain experience in the facilitation of patient group treatment, as supervised by a consulting psychologist.
-You also are expected to reflect on and verbalize how the functional restoration and self-management approach to pain rehabilitation will influence their ongoing case conceptualization and future medical practice, regardless of their chosen area of medical specialty.
+Toward the end of the rotation, you gain experience in facilitating patient group treatment.
+This work is supervised by a consulting psychologist.
+You are expected to reflect on and discuss the functional restoration and self-management approach to pain rehabilitation.
+You also consider how these principles influence ongoing case conceptualization and future medical practice.
+This applies regardless of your chosen medical specialty.

-Throughout the rotation, you have a series of individual supervisory sessions with the consulting psychologist to discuss your clinical observations, group facilitation, case conceptualization and reflection on your medical practice.
+Throughout the rotation, you participate in individual supervisory sessions with the consulting psychologist.
+These sessions focus on clinical observations, group facilitation, case conceptualization, and reflection on medical practice.

 Method of evaluation